-For children with a history of trauma, including exposure to violence, the aftereffects of the past can be a significant obstacle to learning.
-From generalized distrust of adults to fear of changes in their daily schedule, the emotional issues connected with past trauma can hinder a student’s ability to engage positively with teachers, develop strong relationships with peers, and keep their minds focused on academics.
+For children with a history of trauma, including exposure to violence and tragic world events, the aftereffects of the past can be a significant obstacle to learning.
+From generalized distrust to fear of changes in their daily schedule, the emotional issues connected with past trauma can hinder a student’s ability to engage positively with teachers, develop strong relationships with peers, and keep their minds focused on academics.

 So how do you, as an educator in an inclusive classroom, reach and teach children who have experienced trauma?
 In today’s post, adapted from Susan Craig’s Reaching and Teaching Children Who Hurt, you’ll find some helpful strategies for creating meaningful relationships with traumatized children and making your classroom a safe haven for them.

 Provide consistency.
 Children with a history of trauma need as much consistency as possible in order to learn effectively.
 Put a consistent schedule in place, use the same rituals to begin and end your classroom activities, and come up with consistent language to use when you refer to activities and give directions.

 Avoid surprises.
 All learners should have a heads-up about any changes to the daily routine, but these advance warnings can be especially important to children exposed to trauma.
 Even something you consider a “positive surprise,” like a fun assembly, can send children into a panic if they fear different environments with unfamiliar rules and expectations.
 Sidestep surprises and prepare children for changes ahead of time by role-playing what might happen and talking with them candidly about their concerns, fears, and questions.